jdpabst/react-review/state.md

 Discuss these questions as a group

 7. Could your `Student` component be refactored into a functional component?
 Why or why not?
+Yes, just add the elements on its state to the parent state.
+Or use react hooks to manage a state on the functional component.

 8. What are the pros and cons of using a class method for an event handler vs. using an arrow function inline?
+Class methods are better for performance, are easy to read, and easier to debug.
+You do have to use the bind method in the constructor function or it won't work.
+Arrow functions are consice and have access to local scope so you don't have to use "bind".
+They can cause unintended re-renders and performance issues.
+They are also more difficult to debug.

 9. The render() method is called every time a component's state is updated.
 For a text input, that means the render method is called for every keypress.
 Why isn't this bad for performance?
+Because of the virtual DOM and react's optimization mechanisms that keep the DOM from rendering too frequently.